sepiariver/zapier/core/components/zapier/docs/readme.txt

 "zapierPollNewResources" is a Snippet that, when called in a Resource, creates a "polling" endpoint for newly created Resources.
 All the downsides of polling for new form submissions, described above, apply here.
 It's highly recommended that you use the subscription flow, and let the Plugin do its thing.

 As with forms, when using subscriptions, your Zapier app will require the polling Resource to be available as a "fallback".
 Thus, the Zapier Extra will attempt to install a sample Resource for you.

+## Troubleshooting

+If you're having problems, try to isolate the cause by asking a few questions:

+At what step is it failing?
+Are you getting redirected to the form that asks you to authorize?

+If not, check that you include the scheme "https:// before your URL.
+Using my app you don't do that, but when you setup your own app, you need to.

+Also the "response_type" URL parameter must be set to "code".
+I can't remember if I appended it to the authorization URL or if I added it as an auth field in my Zapier app, but if you're setting up your own, ensure that param is sent.

+If you are getting the authorization form, and after clicking "yes" you get an error, check the OAuth2Server CMP to see if an access_token was in fact created.

+If yes, your verification endpoint is failing.
+If no, the auth code delivery or the exchange for a token is failing.

+If the latter is the case, check that your Client ID and Client Secret don't have a trailing space character.
+Copy/pasting from the CMP can do this, for some unknown and aggravating reason.

+If your verification is failing, check that your app sends the access_token as a query parameter and NOT in the header.
+Token in header is not supported yet.

 ## Roadmap